isovector/draconian-results/pho.md

 PHO order on restaurants, pubs and bars
 ------------------------------------------------------------

-This content is a summary of the [PHO order --- Food and Liquor Serving Premises (PDF,
+This content is a summary of the verbal PHO order on food and liquor serving premises.
-402KB)] document.
 It is not legal advice and does not provide an interpretation of the law.
 In the event of any conflict or difference between this webpage and the order, the order is correct and legal and must be followed.

 Businesses will transition from a COVID-19 Safety Plan to a communicable disease plan.

 ### Restaurants, pubs, bars and nightclubs

 There are no group limits for indoor and outdoor dining.
+The requirement to stay seated will be lifted from October 25, unless [additional regional restrictions] are in place.

 -   Venues can determine their own table limits
--   No socializing between tables
 -   No dancing
 -   Liquor service hours return to normal